gabrieleandro/cv/index.md

 ## Summary

 _A Full-Stack Developer from Brazil.
-Well expirience with designed, wrote and maintained several Websites, Web systems as freelancer since 2010._
+Well expirience with designed, wrote and maintained several Websites and Web systems as freelancer since 2010._

 [Github](https://github.com/gabrieleandro)